SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Baselines and Benchmark Results

 \subsection{Benchmark Results and Analysis}

 According to our human–LLM alignment study, Claude-Opus-4.6 is the most appropriate judge, both in alignment with human SciVis experts and in evaluation stability.
-More importantly, Opus-4.6 is not use as the task model, so we can entirely separate the model carry out tasks as the model for evaluation.
+More importantly, Opus-4.6 is not used as the task model, so we can entirely separate the model from task execution during evaluation.
 We therefore reported the performance of baseline SciVis agents and the general-purpose coding agent across all five task suites of SciVisAgentBench.
 Each experimental setting was repeated three times, and we reported the mean and standard deviation of the overall score and task completion rate.

 The results evaluated using Claude-Opus-4.6 are reported in Table~\ref{tab:main_results_all_parts_opus46}.
-For completeness, we also report the same results evaluated by GPT-5.2 (Table~\ref{tab:main_results_all_parts_gpt52} in Appendix~\ref{appendix:additional}).
+For completeness, we also report the same results evaluated by GPT-5.2 (Table~\ref{tab:main_results_all_parts_gpt52} in the appendix).
 In these tables, the completion rate indicates the proportion of runs that finish without explicit execution errors.
 In contrast, pass metrics require the agent to produce a valid output (e.g., saving results to the expected location and generating a non-empty visualization).
 Topology visualization results are reported only once in Table~\ref{tab:main_results_all_parts_opus46}, since this task suite uses rule-based evaluation and does not rely on an LLM judge.
-Both tables exhibit similar performance trends, showing that general-purpose coding agents outperform most specialized SciVis agents across the majority of task suites.
+Both tables show similar performance trends: general-purpose coding agents outperform most specialized SciVis agents across most task suites.
 However, the evaluation using Claude-Opus-4.6 yields slightly lower mean scores and smaller variances, suggesting that it provides stricter, more stable judgments than GPT-5.2.
 This observation is consistent with the findings reported in Section~\ref{subsec:outcome_valid}.

+\hot{ Ground-truth and agent-generated outcomes for representative examples, along with their task descriptions, goal-level rubrics, and per-goal evaluation scores, are provided in Appendix~\ref{appendix:qualitative-examples}.
+These examples show how numerical differences correspond to concrete failures such as missing streamlines, incorrect chart construction, poor isosurface extraction, or mismatched color mappings.
+They highlight that SciVisAgentBench does not rely solely on visual similarity; its evaluation is grounded in expert-authored rubrics and task-specific criteria that assess whether the generated visualization meets the intended scientific and analytical objectives.
+However, vision-based LLM judges remain imperfect, particularly for subjective assessments and higher-level scientific interpretation, motivating our use of complementary deterministic evaluators and the human-LLM alignment study described in Section~\ref{subsec:outcome_valid}.}